softfire-eu/softfire-eu.github.io/docs/sdn-manager.md

 # SDN Manager

-The SDN manager is in charge of managing access to the SDN resources provided by some testbeds.
+The SDN Manager is in charge of managing access to the SDN resources provided by some testbeds.

-The SDN manager keeps track of the API endpoints towards the SDN proxy services.
+The SDN Manager keeps track of the API endpoints towards the SDN proxy services.

-The SDN manager uses the following Experiment LifeCycles:
+The SDN Manager uses the following Experiment Lifecycles:

  * List
  * Provision
  * Release

-Upon list resources the SDN manager returns a list of available SDN endpoints to the Experimenter.
+Upon list resources the SDN Manager returns a list of available SDN endpoints to the Experimenter.

-To actually use an SDN resopurce in an experiment a SDNResource has to be included into the experiment descripton that matches an resource id returned by list resources.
+To actually use an SDN resopurce in an experiment an SDNResource has to be included in the experiment descripton that matches a resource ID returned by list resources.

 ![svg](img/sdn-man-seq-dia.svg)

-## SDN Resource type
+## SDN Resource Type

 The SdnResource node type is defined as follows, as per [node types page][node_types]: